Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Task and Model Description

-Figure \ref{fig:cnn} summarizes the feature learning approach.
-The f0 and E features are processed at the word level: each sequence of frames corresponding to a word (and potentially its surrounding context) is convolved with $N$ filters of $m$ sizes (a total of $mN$ filters).
+Figure \ref{fig:model-comb} summarizes the feature learning approach.
+The f0 and E features are processed at the word level: each sequence of frames corresponding to a time-aligned word (and potentially its surrounding context) is convolved with $N$ filters of $m$ sizes (a total of $mN$ filters).
 The motivation for the multiple filter sizes is to enable the computation of features that capture information on different time scales.
 For each filter, we perform a 1-D convolution over the 6-dimensional f0/E features with a stride of 1.
-Each filter output is \emph{max-pooled}, resulting in $mN$-dimensional speech features $\vec{s}_i$.
+Each filter output is max-pooled, resulting in $mN$-dimensional speech features $\vec{s}_i$.
+Our overall acoustic-prosodic feature vector is the concatenation of $\vec{p}_i$, $\delta_i$, and $\vec{s}_i$ in various combinations.